OpenSILEX/phis-docs-community/docs/experimental-organization.md

 `Species`.
 Optionnal.
 The URI of the species of a plant, a plant part or plot (free text).
 The Species URIs can be selected from a dropdown list displaying all species URIs declared in the system.
-If the dropdown list isn't displayed correctly, try selecting any element of the list : the column width will then expand automatically.
+If the dropdown list isn't displayed correctly, try selecting any element of the list: the column width will then expand automatically.
 The complete list of species found in Phis is displayed in the  `Experimental organization / Species` menu, described in the [Species](../phis-docs-community/experimental-organization/#species) section of this documentation.

 `Variety`.
 Optionnal.
 The variety of a plant or a plant part or the variety of a plot (free text).

-Additional scienfic object properties that can be declared through the web services but not through the web client :
+Additional scienfic object properties that can be declared through the web services but not through the web client:

-- `ExperimentModalities` : the experiment modality of the plot, no controlled vocabulary required so far (e.g. "WD" for water deficit)
+- `ExperimentModalities`: the experiment modality of the plot, no controlled vocabulary required so far (e.g. "WD" for water deficit)
-- `Repetition` : the repetition of the scientific object mostly used for plots (e.g. 2 or A)
+- `Repetition`: the repetition of the scientific object mostly used for plots (e.g. 2 or A)

 Every other additional line matches with a new scientific object.